smarter-sh/community/github-management/setting-up-cla-check.md

 1. Check "Require status checks to pass before merging", "Require branches to be up to date before merging", and the "cla/linuxfoundation" status check.

-Given the Kubernetes projects anticipates having "human reviewed" CLA acceptance, you may not do the last step, but it is still recommended to enable branch protection to require all changes to be done through pull requests, instead of direct pushing that will never kick off a CLA check.
+Given the Smarter projects anticipates having "human reviewed" CLA acceptance, you may not do the last step, but it is still recommended to enable branch protection to require all changes to be done through pull requests, instead of direct pushing that will never kick off a CLA check.